muratk5n/thirdwave/en/README.md

 ---

 Its good to try things..
-Mow ask it to summarize the text it generates and let me know.
+Now ask it to summarize the text it generates and let me know.
 I'm waiting by the phone.

 "@_RodolfoOcampo